-Houghton College, through efforts of the financial aid office, strives to make attendance possible for every accepted student.
-All students are urged to consult with the aid counselors about particular situations regarding fund ing.
+Our goal is to assist families through the financial aid process and to help them identify sources of aid so that a Houghton education is affordable.
+All students are urged to consult with the aid counselors about particular situations regarding funding.
 This is especially true for students considering participation in consortium or study-abroad programs.